Adventureson

 2012, 66 Minutes

 As a knee-jerk reaction to my previous album (Christopher Mackenzie) I wanted something weirder, slower, less coherent.
 By exploring longer songs (three over 10 minutes) it became more about having a background sound that was contemplative, without requiring too much attention.
+I was listening to a lot of Eno, obviously.

 The Return Voyage of Christopher Mackenzie